Kha with hook

 Kha with hook (Ӽ ӽ; italics: Ӽ ӽ) is a letter of the Cyrillic script.
 In Unicode, this letter is called "Ha with hook".
 Its form is derived from the Cyrillic Kha (Х х Х х) by adding a hook to the right leg.

 Kha with hook is used in the alphabets of the Itelmen and Nivkh languages, where it represents the voiceless uvular fricative //χ//, like the Scottish ch in loch, but harder.
 Kha with hook is also used in the Aleut language (Bering dialect).
 It is the thirty-ninth letter of the modern Aleut alphabet.
+In Eastern Khanty's Vakh-Vasyugan dialect it represents the /ɣ/ sound.

 The letter Kha with descender (Ҳ ҳ Ҳ ҳ) is sometimes used for this sound instead because of letter font support.